 The third, across a busy intersection, is of the church and a neighboring ornate building

 The last shows the interesting roof line and towers of the church.

-The last image shows the plans that Mendel requested for his greenhouse
+The last image shows the plans for the greenhouse that

 ||The picture at the left is Mendel's workshop in which he

-his bench studies.
-It fell into disrepair during the
+It fell into disrepair during the communist era, and has,